Teachers Retirement System of The State of Kentucky Cuts Position in Omnicell, Inc. (NASDAQ:OMCL)

-Teachers Retirement System of The State of Kentucky cut its stake in Omnicell, Inc. (NASDAQ:OMCL) by 2.7% during the first quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 36,646 shares of the company’s stock after selling 1,012 shares during the quarter.
-Teachers Retirement System of The State of Kentucky owned about 0.08% of Omnicell worth $4,760,000 at the end of the most recent quarter.
+Teachers Retirement System of The State of Kentucky decreased its holdings in Omnicell, Inc. (NASDAQ:OMCL) by 2.7% in the 1st quarter, according to its most recent Form 13F filing with the SEC.
+The institutional investor owned 36,646 shares of the company’s stock after selling 1,012 shares during the quarter.
+Teachers Retirement System of The State of Kentucky owned about 0.08% of Omnicell worth $4,760,000 as of its most recent filing with the SEC.

-Several other large investors also recently made changes to their positions in the company.
-BlackRock Inc. increased its holdings in shares of Omnicell by 4.5% in the 1st quarter.
-BlackRock Inc. now owns 6,965,056 shares of the company’s stock valued at $904,552,000 after acquiring an additional 301,987 shares during the period.
-Neuberger Berman Group LLC purchased a new position in Omnicell during the 1st quarter worth $119,344,000.
-Dimensional Fund Advisors LP grew its stake in Omnicell by 0.6% during the 1st quarter.
-Dimensional Fund Advisors LP now owns 880,877 shares of the company’s stock worth $114,398,000 after buying an additional 5,278 shares during the last quarter.
-Geode Capital Management LLC grew its stake in Omnicell by 8.5% during the 1st quarter.
-Geode Capital Management LLC now owns 707,914 shares of the company’s stock worth $91,936,000 after buying an additional 55,384 shares during the last quarter.
-Finally, Champlain Investment Partners LLC grew its stake in Omnicell by 12.4% during the 1st quarter.
-Champlain Investment Partners LLC now owns 610,545 shares of the company’s stock worth $79,291,000 after buying an additional 67,450 shares during the last quarter.
+Other large investors have also added to or reduced their stakes in the company.
+Virtu Financial LLC acquired a new stake in shares of Omnicell during the first quarter valued at $1,270,000.
+Squarepoint Ops LLC acquired a new stake in shares of Omnicell during the first quarter valued at $833,000.
+Paloma Partners Management Co acquired a new stake in shares of Omnicell during the first quarter valued at $2,344,000.
+BSW Wealth Partners acquired a new stake in shares of Omnicell during the first quarter valued at $241,000.
+Finally, Morgan Stanley boosted its stake in shares of Omnicell by 3.5% during the first quarter.
+Morgan Stanley now owns 197,133 shares of the company’s stock valued at $25,601,000 after acquiring an additional 6,619 shares during the last quarter.

-Several brokerages recently weighed in on OMCL.
-Zacks Investment Research downgraded Omnicell from a “hold” rating to a “sell” rating and set a $162.00 target price on the stock. in a research note on Friday, July 9th.
-JPMorgan Chase & Co. began coverage on Omnicell in a research note on Wednesday, June 9th.
-They set a “neutral” rating and a $146.00 target price on the stock.
-TheStreet upgraded Omnicell from a “c+” rating to a “b+” rating in a research note on Thursday.
-BTIG Research restated a “buy” rating and set a $151.49 target price (down from $165.00) on shares of Omnicell in a research note on Tuesday.
-Finally, Piper Sandler boosted their price target on Omnicell from $152.00 to $188.00 and gave the company an “overweight” rating in a research note on Wednesday, June 23rd.
-One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and five have given a buy rating to the company.
-The company has a consensus rating of “Hold” and a consensus price target of $141.06.
+A number of research firms recently commented on OMCL.
+Benchmark increased their price objective on Omnicell from $155.00 to $160.00 and gave the company a “buy” rating in a research note on Friday, April 30th.
+Piper Sandler raised their price target on Omnicell from $152.00 to $188.00 and gave the stock an “overweight” rating in a research note on Wednesday, June 23rd.
+BTIG Research reissued a “buy” rating and issued a $151.49 price target (down from $165.00) on shares of Omnicell in a research note on Tuesday.
+Zacks Investment Research lowered Omnicell from a “hold” rating to a “sell” rating and set a $162.00 price target on the stock. in a research note on Friday, July 9th.
+Finally, JPMorgan Chase & Co. assumed coverage on Omnicell in a research note on Wednesday, June 9th.
+They issued a “neutral” rating and a $146.00 price target on the stock.
+One investment analyst has rated the stock with a sell rating, three have issued a hold rating and five have assigned a buy rating to the company’s stock.
+Omnicell has an average rating of “Hold” and a consensus target price of $141.06.

+In related news, CFO Peter J. Kuipers sold 2,395 shares of the business’s stock in a transaction that occurred on Tuesday, May 18th.
+The stock was sold at an average price of $135.53, for a total transaction of $324,594.35.
+Following the completion of the transaction, the chief financial officer now owns 71,849 shares in the company, valued at approximately $9,737,694.97.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, EVP Dan S. Johnston sold 31,236 shares of the business’s stock in a transaction that occurred on Tuesday, July 20th.
+The shares were sold at an average price of $151.35, for a total value of $4,727,568.60.
+The disclosure for this sale can be found here.
+2.63% of the stock is currently owned by company insiders.

 Omnicell, Inc engages in the provision of medication management automation solutions and adherence tools for healthcare systems and pharmacies.
 Its solutions include intelligence, platform and interoperability, central pharmacy dispensing, medication adherence, population health and point of care automation.